 Bentwood Rocking Chairs

-One style of antique rocking chair was manufactured by the Thonet Brothers Manufacturers in Vienna, Austria during the mid-1800s.
-They bent soft beech wood to form their furniture.
-Thonet rockers are valuable and their designs are widely copied, both in antiques and contemporary chairs.
+One unique style was manufactured by the Thonet Brothers Manufacturers in Vienna, Austria during the mid-19th century.
+These Bentwood rocking chairs were distinguished by the company's interesting construction methods; they bent soft beech wood to form each of their furniture pieces, which created a sinuous curvature that people were captivated by.
+Thonet rockers from both the 19th and early 20th centuries are beloved and their designs are widely copied, both in newer antiques and contemporary chairs.

 Wicker Rocking Chairs

 Wicker furniture is one of the oldest types of wooden furniture styles available, and after the first was constructed in 1860, many a rocking chair was crafted out of this particular material.
 Yet, not all of these antique wicker rocking chairs were made out of natural fibers, as they'd been made for many decades prior.
 Around World War I, machines twisted paper to form artificial wicker reeds, which was then molded into the particular shapes needed to complete these popular chairs.
 When it comes to these chairs as a collector's item, it's important to take notice of the designs woven into wicker rocking chairs.
 For instance, star-shaped or heart-shaped patterns, as well as figures such as boats, are more desirable than those with the typical polygon shapes.

 In the 18th century, Windsor chairs were in widespread use in rural areas of England and became commonly associated with garden chairs.
 These particular pieces of furniture have spindles running down their backs and armrests, and if they were equipped with rockers, their legs were fitted into them.
 Across the pond in the United States, the Windsor-inspired chair became one of the most important chair styles of the 18th century, and this popularity continued well into the 20th century with many collectors owning Windsor rocking chairs from several different centuries.